-You can take a London Black taxi into the city from just outside the terminal building.
-If the light is on, then it’s available.
+There are generally black cab taxis into London that leave from just outside the airport terminal building.
 Some guide prices you can expect (depending on time of day and traffic) include:

 · £35 to Buckingham Palace, Covent Garden and Oxford Street